hallambaker/Mathematical-Mesh/Web/Reference/device.md

 ````
 >device request alice@example.com
+ERROR - The feature has not been implemented
 ````

-Specifying the /json option returns a result of type ResultConnect:
+Specifying the /json option returns a result of type Result:

 ````
 >device request alice@example.com /json
 {
-  "ResultConnect": {
+  "Result": {
-    "Success": true}}
+    "Success": false,
+    "Reason": "The feature has not been implemented"}}
 ````